-First Officer Russ Leighton
+Captain Russ Leighton

-Director of Safety
+Vice President/Director of Safety

 He is responsible for facilitating implementation and maintenance of programs such as ASAP, FOQA, LOSA, FRMS and SMS for the 65,000+ pilots, mechanics, flight attendants, and dispatchers of the Airline Division.
 He is also responsible for training and maintaining Aircraft Accident Go-Teams, to help the NTSB as parties to investigations.
-Previously he was also an Air Safety Investigator for the NTSB and was Investigator-in-Charge for more than 50 aircraft accidents.
+Previously, he was also an Air Safety Investigator for the NTSB and was Investigator-in-Charge for more than 50 aircraft accidents.

-First Officer Leighton has been a pilot for 20 years, with more than 12,000 hours.
+Captain Leighton has been a pilot for 20 years, with more than 12,000 hours.
 He has flown everything from single-pilot, part 135 freight in a Cessna 208, to international flying in a Boeing 767.
 Additionally, we was also an Air Safety Investigator for the NTSB, serving as Investigator-In-Charge of more than 50 aircraft accidents.

-First Officer Leighton is a graduate of Embry-Riddle Aeronautical University in Prescott with a B.S. in Aeronautical Science, and a minor in Aviation Safety.
+Captain Leighton is a graduate of Embry-Riddle Aeronautical University in Prescott with a B.S. in Aeronautical Science, and a minor in Aviation Safety.